ubc-lib-geo/Data-Normalization-Classification/Content/Data_Normalization.md

 | Visible minority, n.i.e | 0.3                           | 5.0                     |                   5 |
 | Unknown                 | --                            | --                      |                 138 |

+# Poll Questions:

+### 4) Do you think this pattern contiunes at the municipal department level?
+    A) Yes
+    B) No
+    C) Unsure

+### 5) What impact do you think the missing data (Unknown race) has on this Chi Squared Analysis?
+    A) Invialidates the results
+    B) The racial disparities are likely greater than indicated
+    C) The racial dispariteis are likely less than indicated
+    D) Minimal impact, the race of Unknown victims is probably distributed similarly to those of known race